PasqualeMainolfi/Qubx/README.md

-# A RUST LIBRARY FOR REAL-TIME PARALLEL AUDIO STREAMS PROCESSING AND MANAGMENT
+#QUBX: A RUST LIBRARY FOR QUEUE-BASED REAL-TIME PARALLEL AUDIO STREAMS PROCESSING AND MANAGEMENT

 Qubx is a Rust library for managing and processing audio streams in parallel.
+Related paper: P. Mainolfi, Qubx: a Rust Library for Queue-Based Real-Time Parallel Audio Streams Processing and Managment, Dafx24, Surrey UK, 2024.

 >**Version 0.1.0**

+- Possibility to activate data parallelization under conditions of excessive computation load
 - Creation and managment of an indefinite number of indipendent master audio output
 - Creation and managment of an indefinite number of indipendent duplex stream ($in \rightarrow dsp \rightarrow out$)
 - Possibility to create an indefinite number of dsp processes